chemeng444/chemeng444.github.io/ASE/Adsorption/README.md

 where N\* refers to adsorbed N. We have *E*<sub>surface</sub> from the previous exercise, so we will need to calculate both *E*<sub>surface + 2N\*</sub> and *E*<sub>N<sub>2</sub></sub> in this exercise.

 In the `N2_gas` subfolder, find the [`run_N2.py`](run_N2.py) script.
 This is a typical script for calculating gas phase species: the optimized geometry is determined, then the electronic energy, as well as the vibrational modes are computed and used to determine the free energy.
 Run the script and check that the vibrational modes are reasonable.
+Ideally, one large vibrational frequency corresponding to the N-N stretching should be observed.

 <a name='adsorption-sites'></a>

-### Adsorption sites ###
+### Adsorption Sites ###

+Take a look [here](http://chemeng444.github.io/ASE/#ase-gui) if you need a reminder on how to add atoms using `ase-gui`.
+We will describe how to add atoms within the ASE script below.

 Enter the `Adsorption` subfolder.